How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 What is a French proficiency test?

 The French proficiency tests measure an individual’s ability in the French language.
-It checks your language skills in practical situations.
+They check one’s language skills in practical situations.

 These tests evaluate various language skills, including listening, reading, speaking, and writing.
 The French exams are international ones that assess non-native French command.